getcodelimit/getcodelimit.github.io/docs/faq.md

 # F.A.Q.

-### Q. What programming languages does Code Limit support?
+### Q. What programming languages does CodeLimit support?

-Currently Code Limit supports these programming languages:
+Currently CodeLimit supports these programming languages:

 - C
 - C++